anildev26/MERN/Mern Learning/README.md

     * Creating new folder "routes" -> "auth.js" and defining express router.
 With Express router getting routes and intializing express route file in app.js ```app.use(require("./routes/auth"))```
     * Defining a post route in express router and displaying the fethcing user data using ```req.body``` & displaying to user window using ```res.json({ User1 : req.body })```
     * While sending the data to post url using postman, first write the header "Content-Type: application/json" and then write the json object in body tag.
-7. Storing the User Data in the Online Database using Express & Mongoose
+7. Storing the User Data in the Online Database using Express & Mongoose | Promises Version
     * Inside Express router we used destructuring to resolve this step again and again ```req.body[name/email/pass]``` and structed all req.body statements with one line ```const {name, email, phone, work, password, cpassword} = req.body;```
     * Cross-check if any there is no empty field submitted by user, if so then return client side error status code and json error message.
     * If all the input fields are correct then before entering the user data into database, its necessary to check if any user with same email is already present or not using ```User.findOne({email:email})``` this return promise ".then and .catch" & if sameEmail exist then return "Email already exist" otherwise enter the user entered data into DB